Kotlin/kotlinx.serialization/docs-website/topics/serialization-custom-formats.md

 When this function returns `true`, serializers that support sequential decoding can read values in order without repeatedly requesting the next element index.
 This can improve performance when deserializing data stored in sequential formats.
 Serializers generated by the `kotlinx.serialization` plugin use this optimization.

-> Returning `true` from the `decodeSequentially()` function doesn't guarantee that serializers using your decoder will use sequential decoding.
+Returning `true` from the `decodeSequentially()` function doesn't guarantee that serializers using your decoder use sequential decoding.
-> Therefore, make sure your decoder also supports regular decoding with the `decodeElementIndex()` function.
+Therefore, make sure your decoder also supports regular decoding with the `decodeElementIndex()` function.
->
-{style="note"}

 > To see how a serializer uses the `decodeSequentially()` function during deserialization, see [Optimize deserialization with sequential decoding](serialization-create-and-use-serializers.md#optimize-deserialization-with-sequential-decoding).
 >